 Our fast-paced lives often come at the price of stress on our system.
-Ironically, the less time we have to calm down, the more we need the respite.
+Ironically, the less time we have to calm down, the more we need respite.
 The pressure we place on ourselves creates stress on our body and soul, which plays itself out on our nervous system.
-Stress activates our nervous system with hormones, such…
+Stress activates our nervous system with hormones, such as…

-Digestive bitters and bitter herbs have played an active role to help balance appetite since antiquity.
+Digestive bitters and bitter herbs have played an active role in helping to balance appetite since antiquity.
 But, what does the balance of appetite really mean?
 And, if bitter herbs also serve to stimulate appetite, why have monks and nuns relied on bitters to support their fasting regimen?
-The internet is full of lists showing the…
+The internet is full of lists showing…

 The principal of food as the foundation of healing is not unique, and the idea of food as medicine is ancient.
 Hippocrates, the father of modern medicine, said “let food be thy medicine, and medicine be they food.”